Malik526/Malik526.github.io/project4.md

 ## UI Design
-In this program the user will have to create a search tree and in main and enter an integer into the function andd run the functions from bianrytree.cpp in main.
+In this program the user will have to create a search tree in main by typing "SGTREE<INT> TreeName" and they use this newly created tree to run varius functions that are defined in "binarytree.cpp" in main.
+For example, the user can type "TreeName.insertSGT(*anyINT*)" in order to insert any inteeger into the binary tree.
+They can also type "TreeName.preorder" to use the preorder traversal method on the binary tree.
 ![screenshot](images/Input.png)
 Fig 1.
 The launch screen